yavats/hl1-scripts/README.md

 #### 🟠 Testchamber D
 *Made by [Parklez](https://github.com/parklez)*
 - Fully automated
-- May be inconsistent if you have fps issues
+- May be inconsistent if you have performance issues
 <details>
   <summary>📜Click here to view the script📜</summary>